kanselarij-vlaanderen/newsletter-service/README.md

 #### POST /mail-campaigns

-Create the mail campaign in Mailchimp
+Create the mail campaign in Mailchimp and create a corresponding mail-campaign resource in the triplestore.

 Example request body:
 ```javascript